 NetApp maintains an inventory of its information systems that handle CUI to help ensure that the scope of NIST SP 800-171 controls governs all required systems.
-As business operations and opportunities evolve, we review these systems to determine whether NIST SP 800-171 controls should be re-scoped to ensure the CUI boundary remains under appropriate controls.
-This may happen as we put new systems in place, and occurs at least annually as part of our scheduled reviews of the CUI boundary.
+As business operations and opportunities evolve, we review these systems to determine whether NIST SP 800-171 controls should be rescoped to ensure that the CUI boundary remains under appropriate controls.
+This review may happen as we put new systems in place, and it occurs at least annually as part of our scheduled reviews of the CUI boundary.

 The DFARS 252.204-7012 clause is included in NetApp contracts where required to support the DoD.
 We also maintain contracting processes and policies to help ensure that required flowdowns for compliance are included in subcontracts.

-For more information on NetApp’s support of DOD contracts, please contact your NetApp account manager.
+For more information on NetApp’s support of DoD contracts, contact your NetApp account manager.